HHS/acf-ofa-tanf-longitudinal-dataset/documentation/source/TransformationDocumentation.rst

-When these data accessibility issues were resurfaced by a recent Presidential Management Fellows (PMF) Challenge Team report, OFA reached out the ACF Tech Data Surge Team (henceforth, the Surge Team) for support.
+When these data accessibility issues were resurfaced by a recent Presidential Management Fellows (PMF) Challenge Team report, OFA reached out to the ACF Tech Data Surge Team (henceforth, the Surge Team) for support.
 The PMF report made three recommendations:

 1. That OFA take additional steps to showcase the TANF data, by creating